nathanbuchar/elixir-sudoku/README.md

       - **Yes** The board is invalid
       - **No** Go to step 6

 3. Get coordinates of the next empty cell on the board.
-Does on exist?
+Does one exist?
    - **Yes** Continue to next step
    - **No** Congratulations!
 You have solved the puzzle! :tada: